-Treasury debt totalled ISK 1,340 bn at year-end 2015, or about 61% of GDP.
+Treasury debt totalled ISK 1,128 bn at year-end 2016, or about 46% of GDP.
 The aim is to reduce it in stages to less than 30% of GDP by year-end 2021.
 The long-term target is to keep it below 25% of GDP.
-Table 4 gives a breakdown of Treasury debt at year-end 2015.
+Table 4 gives a breakdown of Treasury debt at year-end 2016.

-Net debt amounted to 36% of GDP at end-2015.
-The aim is to reduce it to about 20% of GDP by year-end 2021.
+Net debt amounted to 25% of GDP at end-2016.
+The aim is to reduce it to below 20% of GDP in the next few years.
 Net debt consists of total debt excluding interest-bearing assets, receivables, and cash.
-Cash and receivables amounted to ISK 540 bn at the end of 2015.

 Article 7 of the Act on Public Sector Finances, no. 123/2015, stipulates that the objectives of fiscal policy and fiscal planning concerning the public sector's performance and balance sheet shall satisfy certain conditions.
 One of them is that total debt, excluding pension obligations and accounts payable and net of cash balances and deposits, may not exceed 30% of GDP.
-If the debt ratio according to the fiscal rule rises above 30%, the excess portion must decline by an average of at least 5% (1/20) per year.
-At the end of 2015, the public debt ratio was 50%.
+If the debt ratio according to the fiscal rule rises above 30%, the excess portion must decline by an average of at least 5% (1⁄20) per year over each three-year period.
+At the end of 2016, the general government debt ratio was 41%.
 It is assumed that it will fall rapidly in coming years, however, as Treasury debt is paid down.
-According to the fiscal plan, the 30% target will be reached by year-end 2018.
+According to the fiscal plan, the 30% target will be reached by year-end 2019.